freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1010.1

 Below the comment in the `if` you just added.
-Send users to the main menu, and give them the message `Sorry, we don't have any bikes available right now.`
+Send users to the main menu and give them the message, `Sorry, we don't have any bikes available right now.`

 #### HINTS